humberto-ortiz/megaprobe-lab/content/anelisse.md

 and from 3 different type of soil: volcanic, karst and serpentine.

 ## Weekly UPDATES
+### Week 8: (22-26, 7, 2019)
+- The load-graph script failed because it ran out of time.
+- As we need to have results for the presentation that I have to give about what this summer was done and what we have achieved, we gave it a stop.
+- Therefore, we decided to export the data of the assemblies that we had found in IMG, and we decided to analyze them.
+- We used R to analize the data, we found 2 domains, 274 between phylums and orders, and 508 families.
+- We decide to took the 5 more represented family of each sample.
+We found out that the phylum that was more present in each sample was the Actinobacterias.
+- We did plot with ggtree and ghitmap to represnt our results. <https://github.com/essilena/Analyzing-Roble>
+- I did the presentation, with all we had done and all the results we got.

 ### Week 7: (15-19, 7, 2019)

 - We are still waiting for the load graph finished.